 I limit social media use to business hours.
 For me, that’s 5-8 am.
 The only exception is Instagram because, as I mentioned, I have to use the phone to upload pics, and it’s dark-thirty when I write, so that doesn’t work.

 Screen Sabbath.
 Our family did this for years but then forgot, so we recently re-instituted it.
 On Saturdays we all stay off our phones and devices.
 It’s so, so easy to slip back into bad habits.
-I have to stay on top of myself with this topic!

 So moms, have you ever felt addicted to your phone?
 What do you do to limit cell phone use?